scientific-python/specs/spec-0003/index.md

 ## Community

 At the time of writing, accessibility is not a regular consideration in many Scientific Python projects.
-Many projects may have a handful of people who have accessibility knowledge or are interested in accquiring more, but may not be able to reach critical mass on a per-project basis.
+Many projects may have a handful of people who have accessibility knowledge or are interested in acquiring more, but may not be able to reach critical mass on a per-project basis.
 Connecting Scientific Python community members focused on accessibility will provide a boon for individuals, projects, and the ecosystem at large.

+If you are interested in this effort, [join us now](accessibility.scientific-python.org/community.html)!

 ## Implementation